United Kingdom constitutional law: Parliamentary sovereignty

 Parliamentary sovereignty is often seen as a central element in the British constitution, although its extent is contested.
 It means that an Act of Parliament is the highest form of law, and also that "Parliament cannot bind itself."
 Historically, Parliament became sovereign through a series of power struggles between the monarch, the church, the courts, and ordinary people.
-The Magna Carta 1215, which was later annulled leading to the First Barons' War, granted the right of Parliament to exist for "common counsel" before any tax, against the supposedly "divine right of kings" to rule.
+Magna Carta, which was later annulled leading to the First Barons' War, granted the right of Parliament to exist for "common counsel" before any tax, against the supposedly "divine right of kings" to rule.
 Common land was also guaranteed to people to farm, graze, hunt or fish, though aristocrats continued to dominate politics.
 In the Act of Supremacy 1534, King Henry VIII asserted his divine right over the Catholic Church in Rome, declaring himself the supreme leader of the Church of England.
 Then in the Earl of Oxford's case in 1615, the Lord Chancellor (both the King's representative and head of the judiciary) asserted the supremacy of the Court of Chancery over the common law courts, effectively nullifying Sir Edward Coke's assertion that judges could declare statutes void if they went "against common right and reason".

-After the Glorious Revolution of 1688, the Bill of Rights 1689 placed Parliament's power over the monarch, and therefore over the church and courts.
+Finally, after the Glorious Revolution of 1688, the Bill of Rights 1689 placed Parliament's power over the monarch (and therefore over the church and courts).
 Parliament became the "sovereign", and supreme.
-Power struggles within Parliament continued between the aristocracy and common people.
+But power struggles within Parliament continued between the aristocracy and common people.
 People from the Chartists, to the trade unions fought for the vote in the House of Commons, and finally in the Parliament Act 1911 and Parliament Act 1949 for the Commons to prevail in any conflict over the unelected House of Lords: after 1949, the Lords could only delay legislation by one year, and not delay any budgetary measure over a month.
 In R (Jackson) v Attorney General, a group of pro-hunting protestors challenged the Hunting Act 2004, arguing it was not valid and could not ban fox hunting, because it was passed avoiding the House of Lords under the Parliament Act 1949, and this was itself invalid, because it was passed using the power in the Parliament Act 1911 to override the Lords in two years and limited the Lords' power of delay to one year.
 But the Parliament Act 1911 could not be used to amend its own limitation of the Lords power, argued the claimants.
 It had to be implicitly limited in scope.
 The House of Lords rejected this argument, holding both the Parliament Act 1949 and the Hunting Act 2004 to be completely valid.
 However, in obiter dicta Lord Hope did argue that the "rule of law enforced by the courts is the ultimate controlling factor on which our constitution is based", that Parliamentary sovereignty "is no longer, if it ever was, absolute", it cannot be used to defend unconstitutional Acts (as determined by the courts).
 There remains no settled meaning of "Parliamentary sovereignty", except that it depends upon the principle of representative democracy, and its legal force depends on political legitimacy.